jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

 * Make sure the webcam is connected to the computer system.
   * Enable the webcam within the virtual environment.
 VirtualBox: Devices --> Webcams--> Select appropriate Webcam.
 See the help section for the solution of a common issue with webcam passthrough for VirtualBox.
-  * The following command gives permission the program permission to the webcam.
-This command will require the password to the Linux machine.
+  * The following command gives the program permission to access the webcam.
+This command will require the password of the Linux machine.
   ```
   sudo chmod 666 /dev/ttyACM0
   ```

-* If you want to use the Android tablet capabilities do as follows.
+* If you want to use the Android tablet capabilities, do as follows.
   * Connect tablet through USB to the computer.
   * Make sure the device is connected with the command below.
 The device will show up in the terminal.
   ```
   adb devices
   ```
-  * Run the command below to start table screen mirroring.
+  * Run the command below to start tablet screen mirroring.
 Snap mirror window to the left half side of the desktop.
   ```
   scrcpy
   ```